Carbon

 A Skeleton for Complexity

 Carbon’s power is structural.
-With four valence electrons, it forms stable chains, rings, and branching networks—molecules that can store information, build membranes, and carry energy.
+With four connection points (valence electrons), it forms stable chains, rings, and branching networks—molecules that can store information, build membranes, and carry energy.
 On Earth, carbon cycles between air, sea, rock, and life, turning geology into climate and climate into ecology.

 Carbon is the quiet bridge between cosmic time and lived time: star-forged atoms becoming breath, bone, wood, and memory.